Where do you start when you need a credit fix? Should you try to fix your own credit or hire a credit repair service?

 A good credit score goes a long way in securing your financial future.
 Bad credit scores can have so many negative repercussions.
 Whether it's landlords, lenders, or utility companies, once you're seen as a risk that might default, you may get denied or end up paying more.

 A credit fix is important to most Americans and must be done with good results.
-That's where credit repair services can help if you don't have the time or knowledge to embark on a credit fix.
+That's where credit repair services can help if you don't have the time or knowledge to embark upon a credit fix.
+AI like ChatGPT or Google Bard might help consumers with the credit repair process but it more than likely won't be the same level of expertise as an experienced AI credit repair company.

 Let's first lay out what 5 different credit repair service companies can do, then – 5 Actions to take for a successful do-it-yourself credit fix.